 It Gets Cold in Spain!

-One of the most widely-spread misconception about Spain is that it is hot and sunny all the time.
+One of the most widely-spread misconception about Spain is that the weather is hot and sunny all the time.
 I know Sean Kingston burned into my mind the line “hotter than the sun in the south of Spain” back in the day, but I’m here to tell you that it is just that―the sun in SOUTH OF SPAIN gets quite hot…but not even all year round and not everywhere else.

 In terms of weather, Spain isn’t all that different from the US.
 The south enjoys hotter summers and milder winters, but the conditions vary greatly from region to region.
 Even here in Andalucía, the differences are marked.
 January in the Sierra Nevada (literally ‘Snow-covered Mountain Range’) of Granada can be frigid and white, while coastal cities like Málaga will never see snow.
 Still, I warn you not to be fooled by beautiful shots of blue skies and beaches at this time of year―you’ll still need a coat to enjoy the outdoors!

 It’s also important to prepare yourself for the fact that, even though the temperature you’ll see on the forecast may be ‘nothing’ compared to the below-zero days you’ve weathered at home, the experience here in different.
 It is very common not to have heating in traditional Spanish houses and if you do, your host family and/or roommates will likely limit the use of it to short bursts and definitely not overnight.
 To make matters worse, houses here were often built in order to keep the cold in (you can thank those hot summers)!
-This means that sometimes it will literally feel warmed outside your apartment than indoors.
+This means that sometimes it will literally feel warmer outside your apartment than indoors.

 But not to worry―there are plenty of tricks to help you stay warm, from typical Spanish habits to some of my personal hacks and I’m happy to share these tips with you.